omercankoc/swift-handbook/Sources/Properties.md

 ```

 ## Property Wrappers
-A property wrapper adds a layer of separation between code that manages how a property is stored and the code that defines a property.
-For example, if you have properties that provide thread-safety checks or store their underlying data in a database, you have to write that code on every property.
-When you use a property wrapper, you write the management code once when you define the wrapper, and then reuse that management code by applying it to multiple properties.
+It adds a layer of separation between the code that manages how the property is stored and the code that defines a property.
+When you use a feature wrapper, you write management code once when you define the wrapper and then reuse that management code by applying it to multiple features.

 ```swift
 @propertyWrapper